The Narrow Path · Chapter 35

 Elias.

+They crossed east through a Hold already halfway into day.
 A woman at the stair turn carried a wash basin and blinked sleep out of her eyes.
-Two brothers argued in whispers over whether the goats had been fed last night.
 Someone laughed once in the kitchen because fatigue had a way of making one harmless sentence land too hard at the wrong hour.
-It was all so stupidly human that the architecture had to answer to it or be exposed as the counterfeit thing it was trying to become.

 The buried bell answered again before they reached the washroom.